httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Not every hashing algorithm is suitable for use in the trailer section, some may require to pre-process the whole payload before sending a message (e.g. see {{?I-D.thomson-http-mice}}).

-## Usage with Encryption
+## Content encoding can change between messages

+Some content coding mechanisms can produce different outputs for the same content.
+This happens when they use input parameters that are not conveyed in the representation metadata (e.g. the gzip content coding can use different compression levels, so the same file has have multiple gzip-encoded versions), or when they rely on nonces or timestamps such as the aes128gcm content coding defined {{?RFC8188}}.

-The checksum of an encrypted payload can change between different messages depending on the encryption algorithm used; in those cases its value could not be used to provide a proof of integrity "at rest" unless the whole (e.g. encoded) content is persisted.
+In those cases, the checksum conveyed by the integrity fields could not be used to provide a proof of integrity "at rest" unless the whole (e.g. encoded) content is persisted.

 ## Algorithm Agility {#sec-agility}